Jeremylamarz/elite-cv-writers/README.md

-# Elite CV Writers Kenya 🌍✍️
+# Elite CV Writers  🌍✍️

-**Elite CV Writers Kenya** is a professional service website that helps job seekers and career professionals get expertly written CVs, cover letters, and LinkedIn profiles tailored to their goals.
+**Elite CV Writers ** is a professional service website that helps job seekers and career professionals get expertly written CVs, cover letters, and LinkedIn profiles tailored to their goals.

 ---